opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 ======================

-The following requirements are mandatory for a test to be submitted for consideration in the CVP test suite:
+The following requirements are mandatory for a test to be submitted for consideration in the OVP test suite:

 - All test cases must be fully documented, in a common format.
 Please consider the existing :ref:`dovetail-test_case_specification` as examples.